Finding a planning application

 Other ways to view planning applications

 You can view planning applications and associated documents at the planning offices in the local councils.
 You can check the council’s website or contact them to ask about opening times, office locations or to check if an appointment is required.

 Report a problem with the Planning Portal

-You can report any errors or technical problems with the Public Access site to the council’s planning office.
+You can report any errors or technical problems with the Planning Portal to the council’s planning office.
 If you come across the same error when viewing planning applications from different council districts, there is no need to report the error to each council.
 Instead include this information when reporting the incident to one of the councils.

-The information contained on the Public Access site does not mean in any way a formal notification of a planning decision.
+The information contained on the Planning Portal does not mean in any way a formal notification of a planning decision.
 As such, any actions taken as a result of the information displayed on the site are undertaken entirely at the viewer's own risk.

-The planning application records on the Public Access site must not be used as a substitute for a Regional Property Certificate.
+The planning application records on the Planning Portal must not be used as a substitute for a Regional Property Certificate.
 This includes details of historic applications on a particular site or for multiple addresses.

 If you wish to get a full planning history for a particular site, you can contact the local council’s planning office.
 A fee may be charged for this service.

 Further information on Regional Property Certificates is available at: